LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-minnie-riperton-les-fleurs/index.md

   This opening song from the 1970 Come To My Garden album is perfect for boosting your spirits after storm Ciara and storm Dennis have been kicking the fuck off.
-She writes this song about being a flower as a metaphor for blossoming into a person I guess, it&#39;s hella cute and throws a couple of [...]Read More...
+She writes this song about being a flower as a metaphor for blossoming into a person I guess, it's hella cute and throws a couple of [...]Read More...
 published: true
 tags: feature